 It is well-known that our faces become looser and that certain areas “sag” or “droop” with age.
 Recently, however, studies have proven that many people lose volume in the face as well.
 This is primarily related to atrophy of the fatty tissue in the cheek and lower eyelid regions, which is associated with a youthful facial contour.

-Facial fat grafting (microlipoinjection or autologous fat grafting) is a cosmetic procedure which is used to treat loss of volume in the face and to restore a smoother, healthier, and more youthful appearance.
+Facial fat grafting (microlipoinjection or autologous fat grafting) is a cosmetic procedure that is used to treat loss of volume in the face and to restore a smoother, healthier, and more youthful appearance.
 Fat injections may be used to fill in the hollow areas under the eyes (“tear troughs”) and cheekbones (submalar depression).
 In addition, Dr. Ransom can use microlipoinjections to camouflage the laugh lines (dimples and nasolabial folds), smile lines or crow’s feet, jowl or marionette lines, and other facial creases, wrinkles, or scars.
 Fat injections may also be used to plump the lips.
 (Please see our Lip Augmentation page.)

 Fat grafting is a minimally-invasive procedure and can be performed with local anesthesia or minimal sedation in an office-based facility or ambulatory surgery center.
 In most cases, abdominal fat is chosen as the donor site, with the incision hidden in the umbilicus (“belly button”).
 In some cases, based on patient preference or medical necessity, fat can be harvested from the thighs or buttocks.
 The donor fat is then prepared by isolating the fat cells and washing them with cold, sterile saline.
 Dr. Ransom then meticulously injects the purified fat cells into the recipient sites using tiny cannulas.

 After the procedure, the treated area may appear puffy or swollen.
 Bruising and redness can also occur on both the recipient and donor sites.
 Despite this, patients are typically able to return to work and other normal activities immediately after treatment.
 Sun exposure should be avoided for two or three days.
-Fat injections can be long lasting, however, results can vary depending on overall health, lifestyle behaviors such as cigarette smoking, and each patient’s unique healing capacity.
+Fat injections can be long-lasting, however, results can vary depending on overall health, lifestyle behaviors such as cigarette smoking, and each patient’s unique healing capacity.
 In rare cases, Dr. Ransom will repeat the fat grafting procedure to ensure that his patients get the absolute best result possible.
 For more information about fat grafting and facial volume restoration, please contact Dr. Ransom or schedule your confidential consultation today!

 Candidates for facial revolumization (microlipoinjection) include all patients with facial volume loss, a drooping or hollow-appearing midface, and thick or deep facial folds and wrinkles.
-In some cases, fat grafts can be used to camouflage facial scars or revolumize areas of muscles atrophy (such as the temple region or the angle of the jaw).
+In some cases, fat grafts can be used to camouflage facial scars or revolumize areas of muscle atrophy (such as the temple region or the angle of the jaw).
 Many people chose to add a revolumization procedure to other cosmetic facial surgery, such as facelift, neck lift, or midface lift (endoscopic facelift).
 Dr. Ransom can discuss the advantages of these combination procedures during your confidential consultation.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.